 Collector Roads connect to Arterial Roads and provide primary connections to Local Roads.
-Please refer to Figure 2 for a cross-section and plan of Collector Roads and the components that comprise the right-of-way.

-- 1. Collector Roads have a maximum right-ofway of 23.0 to 30.0 metres. - 2.
-Collector Roads may include optional 3.0 metre on-street parking on both sides of the road. - Collector Roads have boulevards on both sides of the pavement and accommodate a grass verge with street trees and minimum 1.5 metre sidewalks on both sides.
-Provide separated or shared space for cyclists with or without separation from traffic lanes. - 4.
-Transit facilities may be accommodated on all Collector Roads. - 5.
-Limit individual direct access to any development site to minimize disruptions to traffic flow and to maximize safety and the attractiveness of the road. - 6.
-Ensure buildings that abut Collector Roads present a facade with architectural detailing and landscape features that address the road frontage.
+- 1. Collector Roads generally have a right-of-way width of 23.0 to 30.0 metres. - Collector Roads may include optional 3.0 metre on-street parking on both sides of the road. - Collector Roads have boulevards on both sides of the pavement and accommodate a grass verge with street trees and minimum 1.5 metre sidewalks on both sides.
+Provide separated or shared space for cyclists with or without separation from traffic lanes. - Transit facilities may be accommodated on all Collector Roads. - Limit individual direct access to any development site to minimize disruptions to traffic flow and to maximize safety and the attractiveness of the road. - Ensure buildings that abut Collector Roads present a facade with architectural detailing and landscape features that address the road frontage.